 Publisher: Stockholm International Water Institute and Stockholm Resilience Centre; African Development Bank; United Nations Convention to Combat Desertification (UNCCD); Global Water Partnership; World Water Council; International Food Policy Research Institute

-Keyword(s): Africa, climate change, development, ecosystem degradation, global development, green water, rainfall, SDG2, SDGs, sustainable development, Sustainable development goals, water, water management
+Keyword(s): Africa, climate change, development, ecosystem degradation, global development, rainfall, SDG2, SDGs, sustainable development, Sustainable Development Goals (SDGs), water, water management